CSc 150

 - Object-oriented programming basics: classes and objects

-- Advanced Java: inheritance, polymorphism, interfaces
+- Advanced Java: interfaces, generics

 - Mathematical comparison of algorithms and implementations